alecksandr26/installing-arch-linux-in-qemu-dev-purpose/README.md

-# Running Archlinux with QEMU
+# Running Archlinux in QEMU
 It's more simple than looks like, just follow the simple steps.
 ## The required dependencies.
 * Install the necessary dependencies or tools to be able to make your archlinux setup.